-Detentions may be assigned by the staff for unacceptable behavior or disciplinary reasons with a 24 hour notice.
+Detentions and/or suspension may be assigned by the staff for unacceptable behavior or disciplinary reasons with a 24 hour notice.
 These behaviors include, but are not limited to the following:

 - 1. Failure to follow classroom or teacher rules. - 2.
 Leaving MMS property off school grounds without permission. - 3.
 Abuse or profane language. - 4.
 Disrespect to teachers, staff or other students. - 5.
 Possession or use of lasers, lighters or matches. - 6.
 Skipping school or class. - 7.
 Public display of affection (i.e. kissing, holding hands). - 8.
 Wearing hats in school. - 9.
 Clothing or appearance which is not wholesome. - 10.
-Throwing objects, including snowballs, food, etc. - ${\bf 11.}\ {\bf Distribution}\ {\bf or}\ {\bf posting}\ {\bf of}\ {\bf materials}\ {\bf without}\ {\bf prior}\ {\bf approval}.$ - 12.
-Cheating/Plagiarism-students will receive a zero for their work, a parent contact will be made and students will receive one night's detention. - 13.
-Unacceptable use of electronic devices in school including phones, radios, i-pods, MP3 players, etc. - 14.
-Use of headphones or ear buds during passing time between classes. - 15.
-Abuse of school property/vandalism-students will be responsible for full labor and replacement costs.

-- 16. Continual neglect to complete and hand in assignments. - 17.
+Throwing objects, including snowballs, food, etc. - 11.
+Distribution or posting of materials without prior approval.

+12. Cheating/Plagiarism-students will receive a zero for their work, a parent contact will be made and students will receive one night's detention.

+- 13. Unacceptable use of electronic devices in school including phones, radios, i-pods, MP3 players, etc. - 14.
+Use of headphones or ear buds during passing time between classes, assemblies and lunchtime. - 15.
+Abuse of school property/vandalism-students will be responsible for full labor and replacement costs. - 16.
+Continual neglect to complete and hand in assignments. - 17.
 Forgery. - 18.
 Tardies. - 19.
-Harassment (sexual, racial, ethnic or gender) and bullying. - It is important to tell an adult when you hear that a student has threatened to harm or harass another person.
+Harassment (sexual, racial, ethnic or gender) and bullying.

+It is important to tell an adult when you hear that a student has threatened to harm or harass another person.
 Relaying this information is a responsible choice.